Of Mice and Men: A Crash Course in Comparative Neuroanatomy

 Course description:

 In the present workshop, we provide an overview of the neuroanatomy of the human and mouse brain, focusing in particular on those brain regions most relevant to neuropsychiatric and neurodegenerative disorders.
-We will highlight similarities and differences between the two species, with the overall aim of providing students with a basic awareness of the strengths and limitations of translating brain research from mice to men.
+In a series of short lectures combined with a practical session, we will highlight similarities and differences between the two species.
+Overall, the workshop aims to provide students with a basic awareness of the strengths and limitations of translating brain research from mice to men.

 Maximum number of participants: 20

-Venue: Vorklinisches Lehrzentrum, seminar room SR 5 (JGU campus)
+Venue: Vorklinisches Lehrzentrum, seminar room SR 5, Johann-Joachim-Becher-Weg 13, JGU campus Mainz

-Contact: To participate in this workshop, please send an email to Dilja Krueger-Burg (dkruegerburg[@]uni-mainz.de) by 20.09.24.
+Contact: If you are interested in this workshop, please send an email to Dilja Krueger-Burg (dkruegerburg[@]uni-mainz.de)

 For the workshop, 1 CP for scientific skills training can be credited.